14 Of The Greatest And Most Famous Brazilian Singers Of All Time

 Known for her tasteful renditions of others’ music and the prodigy status she earned by making her singing debut on a children’s radio broadcast, Elis Regina became a true Brazilian star before meeting an untimely death.

-Regina made the most of her career, eventually relocating to Rio de Janeiro and then Europe.
-This second half of her career included the famous Elis and Tom collaboration with Antonio Carlos Jobim and political activism by Regina critiquing Brazil’s then military government.
+Born in Rio Grande do Sul, Regina made the most of her career, eventually relocating to Rio de Janeiro and then Europe.
+This second half of her career included the famous Elis and Tom collaboration with Antonio Carlos Jobim and political activism by Regina critiquing Brazil’s military government at the time.

 3. Roberto Carlos